Phone: 613-533-6000, ext: 78778

 M. Foucault, "Revolutionary Action: 'Until Now'," 1971

 Steven is a Canadian social historian, specializing in the history of sexuality.
 He first came to Queen's back in the mid-1980s to begin graduate work in the Department of History.
 He must have liked it; he's still around.
 Steven is the founder and on-going co-chair of the Canadian Committee on the History of Sexuality, a sub-group of the Canadian Historical Association (http://www.cha-shc.ca/cchs).
 He is also the Book Review Editor of the Canadian Historical Review(http://www.utpjournals.com/Canadian-Historical-Review).
 Steven has been active in the gay/lesbian movement for many years, and writes frequently on politics, culture and history for the lesbian/gay community press.
 He lives in Toronto.

-In 2013/14, I will be teaching three courses.
-In addition to HIST 124, the first-year Canadian survey course, I will also offer my lecture course on the history of sexuality in Canada, and I will introduce a new senior seminar, "Foucault for Historians," in the fall term.
-For more details on these courses, see the descriptions on the undergraduate page of the Department website.
+In 2014/15, I will be teaching three courses.
+In addition to HIST 124, the first-year Canadian survey course, I will also be teaching "Foucault for Historians," a senior seminar, in the fall, and a lecture course on the history of sexuality in Canada in the winter term.
+For details on these courses, see the descriptions on the undergraduate page of the Department's website.

 HIST 124: Canada and the World